 Besides strengthening pelvic floor muscles, regular kegel exercises can help in the following ways.

 - Urine incontinence: Researchers at Maastricht University discovered that urinary incontinence decreases to 21% at three months postpartum.
 However, after one year, it surged to 31%.
 Strengthening the pelvic floor muscles by performing kegel exercises can help prevent urine leakage and enhance bladder control after delivery (5).

-- Pelvic floor prolapse: When the pelvic muscles get weak after delivery, they could drop down and push against vagina walls.
+- Pelvic floor prolapse: When the pelvic muscles get weak after delivery, they could drop down and push against the walls of the birth canal.
 But doing kegel exercises regularly after childbirth might help you prevent this (6).

-- Postnatal healing: Sometimes, an episiotomy is done during labor to facilitate childbirth.
+- Postnatal healing: Sometimes, an episiotomy is done on the perineum during labor to facilitate childbirth.
 Post the procedure, the body needs time and proper care to heal.
 Postnatal kegel exercises help in reducing perineal pain (7).

 Next, we give you a list of kegel exercises you can try during the weeks after childbirth.